blazdob/WIER---assignments-repo/pa3/README.md

 - search with sqlite index (need to run indexing first): `python run-sqlite-search.py "QUERY"`
 - search without index: `python run-basic-search.py "QUERY"`

-# number of results
+# number of results and snippets
-To change number of results, change `NUM_RESULTS` constant in processing module.
+To change number of results and number of snippets, change `NUM_RESULTS` and `NUM_SNIPPETS` constants in processing module respectively.